elihoole/nano-bm25/REFLECTIONS.md

 # Output over craft

-A reflection on the effects of abstraction, AI, and disembodiment.
+A reflection on the effects of abstraction, AI, and disembodied work.

 ## Background